 Ingredients

-- 1 teaspoon instant yeast
+• 1 teaspoon instant yeast

-- 2 teaspoons salt
+• 2 teaspoons salt

-- 200g warm water
+• 200g warm water

-- 100g plain yogurt
+• 100g plain yogurt

 For the garlic butter:

-- 1 whole head of garlic + 4 extra cloves
+• 1 whole head of garlic + 4 extra cloves

-- 3 cloves of black garlic
+• 3 cloves of black garlic (or use more raw garlic)

-- 2 teaspoons flaky salt
+• 2 teaspoons flaky salt

-- 150g unsalted butter, at room temperature
+• 150g unsalted butter, at room temperature

-- 1 tablespoon nigella seeds
+• 1 tablespoon nigella seeds

-- 1/3 cup chopped flat leaf parsley leaves
+• 1/3 cup chopped flat-leaf parsley leaves

 Instructions

-- If you’re using a stand mixer: add the 500g flour, 1 teaspoon instant yeast, 2 teaspoons salt, 200g lukewarm water and 100g yogurt into the bowl of your mixer.
+1. If you’re using a stand mixer: add the 500g flour, 1 teaspoon instant yeast, 2 teaspoons salt, 200g lukewarm water and 100g yogurt into the bowl of your mixer.
 With the dough hook attached, knead for 5 minutes, until the dough comes together and is slightly sticky to the touch.

-- If you’re mixing the dough by hand: add all the ingredients to a large mixing bowl.
-With a large wooden spoon, mix the ingredients together until a shaggy dough starts to form, then go in with your hands to bring it together into a more cohesive dough.
+2. If you’re mixing the dough by hand: add all the ingredients to a large mixing bowl.
+With a large wooden spoon, mix the ingredients until a shaggy dough starts to form, then go in with your hands to bring it together into a more cohesive dough.
 Turn out onto a clean surface, and knead with the palm of your hand for 5 minutes.
 You’ll feel the dough start to change as you work with it – it’ll start quite dry and stiff, and become much more supple, smooth and elastic as you keep kneading.

-- Let the dough rise.
+3. Let the dough rise.
 Once the dough has been kneaded, form it into a ball, then pop it back in the mixing bowl and cover it with a tea towel.
 Leave to rise for 60 minutes, or until doubled in size.
 I like to take a photo of the dough as I place it in the bowl to compare and see how it’s getting on!
-Watch the dough rather than the clock – rising time depends on the heat of your kitchen.
+Watch the dough rather than the clock – the rising time depends on the heat of your kitchen.

-- Make the garlic butter.
-Heat your oven to 200C fan.
-Cut your whole head of garlic in half, so the cloves are exposed.
-Drizzle 1 teaspoon of olive oil over the exposed cloves, then wrap in foil and pop in the oven for 45 minutes, until soft.
-Peel your extra 4 garlic cloves, then roughly chop and place them in a pestle and mortar along with the 3 black garlic cloves and 2 teaspoons of flaky salt.
+5. Make the garlic butter.
 Once the head of garlic is roasted, soft and cooled, squeeze the cloves out of their skins into the pestle and mortar too.
 Bash into a paste.
 If you don’t have a pestle and mortar, you can chop and crush the garlic mix on a wooden board with a knife.
-In a small bowl, add the 150g of unsalted butter, 1 tablespoon of nigella seeds and the 1/3 cup of flat leaf parsley leaves.
+In a small bowl, add 150g of unsalted butter, 1 tablespoon of nigella seeds and 1/3 cup of flat-leaf parsley leaves.
 Add the garlic paste and mix to combine into a lovely butter.
 Set the bowl aside.

-- Cook the flatbreads.
-Get a pan that will fit a flatbread over a medium heat, then add a flatbread.
+7. Cook the flatbreads.
+Get a pan that will fit a flatbread over medium heat, then add a flatbread.
 Depending on the size of your pan, you may be able to do a few at a time.
 Cook on one side for 2 minutes, until you start to see it puffing up slightly.
 Flip the flatbread over (it should have some lovely golden spots now) and cook for another 2 minutes.
 Remove from the pan, place on a board then cover with the damp tea towel to keep them lovely and moist.
-This is the key for keeping them soft.
+This is the key to keeping them soft.
 Repeat with the remaining flatbreads.

-- Spoon over the garlic butter.
+8. Spoon over the garlic butter.
 You can use the flatbreads as they are, or top them with the garlic butter.
 It’s best to top them when they’re still warm, so the butter melts beautifully and coats the flatbreads.
 Use a small spoon to spread a teaspoon of garlic butter onto each flatbread, then cover again with the tea towel to keep them soft.

 Notes

 ON KNEADING: I was always nervous of kneading because I was never sure if I was doing it right.
 But you don’t need to worry about whether you’re using the right technique.
 As long as you’re pressing down and folding the dough back on itself, you’ll be fine.
 I also like throwing the dough on the bench a couple of times!
+I have a whole post that goes into more detail on how to knead dough if you’d like more help.

-The flatbreads will keep well for 3 days in an airtight container at room temperature.
+STORAGE INSTRUCTIONS: The flatbreads will keep well for 3 days in an airtight container at room temperature.
 Just pop in the toaster to freshen up.
+They also freeze well.
+Get them into zip lock bags and freeze them, then defrost them in the toaster.

-- Prep Time: 10
+• Prep Time: 10

-- Rising time: 60
+• Rising time: 60

-- Cook Time: 3
+• Cook Time: 3

-- Category: breads
+• Category: breads

-- Method: stove top
+• Method: stove top

-- Cuisine: mediterranean
+• Cuisine: mediterranean

 Nutrition

-- Serving Size: 1 flatbread
+• Serving Size: 1 flatbread

 Keywords: flatbread, naan, bread, wraps